yuhi-n/COSP2_DPLRW/README.md

 # COSP2_DPLRW
 Doppler radar signal simulator, implemented on COSP2.<br>
 This is a beta version.
-The author is due for a code review by the development team.
+The author is due for a code review by COSP2 development team.

 Details of each file are as follows.<br>
 The additional section is controlled by fortran preprocessor, named `OPT_DPLRW`.<br>